-Drug Charges Explained:
+Drug Charges (PCS) Explained:

 5 Steps in Fighting a Drug Charge:

-- Determine if the prosecutor will agree to a disposition that would greatly benefit my client.
-For example, in some courthouses “Drug School” is an option.
-Drug school is a one day, several hour class that a client attends and once it is over, the case in court will be dismissed.
-Other options include having the charge reduced to a misdmeanor and obtaining court supervision, or a certain type of probation that allows the entire case to be dismissed once the client successfully completes the probation or allows the case to be expunged (completely removed from a client’s record), after a certain period of time.
+Determine if the prosecutor will agree to a deposition that would greatly benefit my client.
+For example, in some courthouses, “drug school” is an option.
+Drug school is a one-day, several-hour class that a client attends.
+After the class is over, the case in court will be dismissed.
+Other options include having the charge reduced to a misdmeanor and obtaining court supervision, or a certain type of probation that allows the entire case to be dismissed once the client successfully completes the probation or that allows the case to be expunged (completely removed from a client’s record) after a certain period of time.